 How to Monitor Amazon ECS with CloudWatch

-Written by Mark Siebert | May 14, 2019 5:30:00 PM
+By Mark Siebert on May 14, 2019

 Amazon ECS allows you to run Docker containers your application without having to actually manage physical hardware (or virtual hardware, in the case of the Fargate launch type).
 However, since it’s a managed service, you have less visibility with traditional monitoring tools.
 As such, it becomes even more important to take advantage of the available monitoring tools in AWS.
 In this post, we’ll explain how to use CloudWatch to monitor ECS and what is important to watch.